- How stable is Qube!?

 - Installing Qube! on a client for job submission does not consume a license; you can submit and monitor jobs from an unlimited number of machines.

-- One or more Qube! worker licenses are consumed by a machine when a job is sent to it.?
-A license is consumed by a worker for every 2 processor sockets that the machine has.?
+- A license is consumed by a worker for every 2 processor sockets on a machine.
 Hyper-threaded processors do not increase the license usage, it’s based on physical processor packages in a socket.

 - When the last job on a worker finishes and the machine once again has no jobs running on it, all worker licenses are released.